1. A Sample Session#

 0.841471 0.9092974 0.14112 -0.7568025

 You can get information about a function using the help function.
-Open up a new R notebook in jupyter and run the following command to see what happens.
+Open up a new R session in jupyter and run the following command to see what happens.

 help(cat)